 I dedicate this site to the victims of crime everywhere, to the people who catch the malefactors, and those who protect the rest of us from them.

-This is a one-man show and I’m a poor copy editor even with others’ work.
+This is a one-man show and I’m a poor copy editor.
 Please excuse the occasional misspelling, bad grammar or incoherent sentence.
 Also, the articles here are always works in progress; on occasion I will make updates and rewrites as I see fit.
 Corrections are welcome provided they can be verified.

 I don’t know nothin’ about nobody.
 I’m just minding my own business.